The Kevin and Avonte Program: Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities

 Kevin and Avonte’s Law is aimed at helping families locate missing loved ones with Alzheimer’s disease, Autism and related conditions.
 The legislation supports initiatives that reduce the risk of injury or death of individuals with developmental disabilities, who due to their condition may wander from safe environments.

-Kevin and Avonte’s Law authorized BJA's Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities Program.
+Kevin and Avonte’s Law authorized BJA's The Kevin and Avonte Program: Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities.
 This program will support local efforts to address this public safety challenge by providing grants to health care agencies, law enforcement and public safety agencies, and nonprofit organizations, that implement locative technologies to track missing individuals, and/or develop or operate programs to prevent wandering, increase individuals’ safety, and facilitate rescue.
 These efforts will promote education and training of caregivers to prevent wandering and provide law enforcement officers the tools they need to help recover missing loved ones.

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is currently providing funding to selected sites to support the Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities Program.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP) Bureau of Justice Assistance (BJA) is currently providing funding to selected sites to support The Kevin and Avonte Program: Reducing Injury and Death of Missing Individuals with Dementia and Developmental Disabilities.
 This program furthers the Department's priorities by supporting law enforcement and public safety agencies in their efforts to reduce and prevent injuries and deaths of missing individuals with dementia or developmental disabilities, such as Alzheimer's or Autism.

 Allegheny County Project Lifesaver- The Allegheny County District Attorney’s Office will partner with Project Lifesaver to locate missing participants registered in the program.
 Any Allegheny County resident who is a caregiver to a person who has a tendency to wander or run from his/her residence as a result of Alzheimer’s, or another form of dementia, Down’s syndrome, autism spectrum disorder or another developmental disability, or a veteran suffering from post-traumatic stress disorder, may enroll the individual in the program by contacting the District Attorney’s Office.